Bridging Evolutionary Multiobjective Optimization and GPU Acceleration via Tensorization: Conclusion

 \section{Conclusion}

-This paper introduces a tensorization approach to address the computational limitations of traditional CPU-based evolutionary multiobjective optimization (EMO) algorithms, enhancing both speed and scalability.
-We applied this approach across three representative EMO algorithm classes: dominance-based (NSGA-III), decomposition-based (MOEA/D), and indicator-based (HypE), which demonstrated substantial performance improvements on GPU platforms.
+This article introduces a tensorization approach to address the computational limitations of traditional CPU-based EMO algorithms, enhancing both speed and scalability.
+We applied this approach across three representative EMO algorithm classes: 1) dominance-based (NSGA-III), 2) decomposition-based (MOEA/D), and 3) indicator-based (HypE), which demonstrated substantial performance improvements on GPU platforms.
 Our results confirm that tensorized algorithms can significantly accelerate computations while maintaining solution quality comparable to their original CPU-based counterparts.

-To demonstrate the applicability of tensorized EMO algorithms in GPU computing environments, we also developed MoRobtrol, a comprehensive benchmark test suite that reformulates complex multiobjective robot control tasks from the physics simulation environments into multiobjective optimization problems.
+To demonstrate the applicability of tensorized EMO algorithms in GPU computing environments, we also developed MoRobtrol, a comprehensive benchmark test suite that reformulates complex multiobjective robot control tasks from the physics simulation environments into MOPs.
 MoRobtrol underscores the potential of tensorized EMO algorithms to efficiently address the high computational demands of Embodied AI, illustrating their relevance to dynamic real-world applications.

 While tensorization has substantially improved algorithmic efficiency, opportunities remain to further optimize speed and memory use.
-Future work will focus on refining key operators such as non-dominated sorting and exploring new tensorized operators optimized for multi-GPU environments to maximize performance.
+Future work will focus on refining key operators such as nondominated sorting and exploring new tensorized operators optimized for multi-GPU environments to maximize performance.
 Additionally, leveraging large population data to strengthen search strategies and integrating deep learning techniques may further extend the capabilities of EMO algorithms in tackling large-scale challenges.

 [ \begin{@twocolumnfalse}

 \end{@twocolumnfalse} ]

 \thealgorithm{S.\arabic{algorithm}} \thetable{S.\Roman{table}} \thefigure{S.\arabic{figure}} \thesection{S.\Roman{section}} \theequation{S.\arabic{equation}}